-My City is one of the best legacy board games to pick up if you’re looking for family board games.
+If heavy duty mechanics and hobby games aren’t your speed, My City is one of the best legacy board games to add to your family board games collection.
 The rules are fairly simple, each session in a campaign is kept short, and it’s totally ten-year-old-friendly.

 The legacy element in this game comes from various sealed envelopes.
 These include stickers for your board, new mechanics, new buildings, and plenty of new challenges.

 The best strategy legacy board game is Pandemic Legacy.

 Pandemic is already renowned as a board gaming icon, and Pandemic Legacy carries the torch on in the single-use gaming space.
 Technically, we’re talking about three games when we mention Pandemic Legacy: